CallMeGary123/ElectricFieldSimulator/README.md

 <h1 style="text-align: center;">Electric Field Simulator</h1>
-<p>This program is designed to provide a gui to simulate electric field in brain using <a href="https://github.com/MatthewFilipovich/pycharge">PyCharge</a></p>
+<p>This program is designed to provide a gui to simulate electric field in brain using <a href="https://github.com/MatthewFilipovich/pycharge">PyCharge</a>.</p>

+<p><b>*DISCLAIMER</b>: The ability to put a charge inside the circle which represents the head is a design choice to allow more experimentation.</p>

 <h2>Content</h2>
 <ul>